Regret: Models

 There are conceptual models of regret in regret (decision theory) mostly in theoretical economics and finance under a field called behavioral economics.

 Anticipated regret, or how much regret one thinks one will feel in the future, appears to be overestimated for actions and choices.
 This appears to be, in part, due to a tendency to underestimate the extent to which people attribute bad outcomes to external factors rather than to internal factors (i.e., themselves).
 It can lead to inaction or inertia and omission bias.

-Existential regret has been specifically defined as "a profound desire to go back and change a past experience in which one has failed to choose consciously or has made a choice that did not follow one’s beliefs, values, or growth needs".
+Existential regret has been specifically defined as "a profound desire to go back and change a past experience in which one has failed to choose consciously or has made a choice that did not follow one's beliefs, values, or growth needs".

 Instruments to measure regret in people having to make medical decisions have failed to address current concepts of regret and failed to differentiate regret from disappointment.
 They have also not looked for positive impacts of regret.
 Process regret may occur, if a person does not consider information about all available choices before making a decision.

+People will go out of their way to avoid regret which is called regret aversion.
+This can aid in the decisions one will make.
+However, many will go to extreme measures to avoid having to feel regret.
+In the book "Thinking, Fast and Slow" by Daniel Kahneman, many topics relate to regret.
+System one and system two thinking are systems in the mind that explain different ways people think.
+System one thinking is quicker and involves less effort of the mind, while system two thinking is slower and involves more effort of the mind.
+In both these systems, the desire to avoid regret and other negative feelings can be seen in the way decisions are made and the way people think.

+Loss aversion is a part of regret and regret aversion due to the way people put in the effort to not lose something.
+It is believed that losing something has a stronger emotional pull than gaining something does.
+However, this may not always be true.
+In 2020, a study published by three people in the Department of Psychology at King's College London researched loss aversion and how it might affect making decisions.
+The study suggests that depending on the circumstances and experiences loss aversion could be inaccurate.